-David Yipini Wilfred yidaki (South East Arnhem Land)
+David Yipininy Wilfred yidaki (South East Arnhem Land)

 Members of the Melbourne Symphony Orchestra and Australian Art Orchestra

-Paul Grabowsky*, Daniel Ngukurr Boy Wilfred and David Yipini Wilfred Wata: a gathering for songmen, improvising soloists and orchestra
+Paul Grabowsky*, Daniel Ngukurr Boy Wilfred and David Yipininy Wilfred Wata: a Gathering for Manikay Performers, Improvising Soloists and Orchestra

 *2021 MSO Composer in Residence